Comment

 Shabana Mahmood, the new justice secretary, has asked Gauke, who was her predecessor in that job in 2018-19, to carry out a review of sentencing policy.

 It will, of course, be said that he is part of the problem, in that he failed to squeeze more money out of Philip Hammond’s Treasury, despite having been the number two minister in that department.
-Nor was Gauke at justice long enough to do anything about the increasingly long sentences that were filling up our prisons, apart from making a sceptical speech saying he didn’t think short sentences were effective in cutting crime.
+Nor was Gauke at justice long enough to do anything about the increasingly long sentences that were filling up our prisons, although he did make a sceptical speech saying he didn’t think short sentences were effective in cutting crime.

-But at least he had the right instinct and was concerned to back it up with evidence, although ultimately he didn’t do enough to pause the game of pass-the-parcel that finally ended with Alex Chalk handing the bomb over to Mahmood in July – just before it was about to go off.
+At least he had the right instinct and was concerned to back it up with evidence, even if he didn’t do enough to pause the game of pass-the-parcel that finally ended with Alex Chalk handing the bomb over to Mahmood in July – just before it was about to go off.

 Some Conservatives and their cheerleaders in the Tory press continue to insist that Labour has just made up the “£22bn black hole” in the public finances, despite the impartial Institute for Fiscal Studies confirming that the new government did inherit an unexpected in-year shortfall (whether it is as much as £22bn may be a more difficult question).